There’s never been a better time to celebrate love. And, this year, there’s no reason to leave the fun of a Valentine’s party just to the kids.

-“I’m definitely seeing an increase in interest in Valentine’s Day parties,” says Courtney Lutkus, owner of Simply Radiant Events, a Southern California event planning and design company.
-“People are just wanting to get together with their friends.
-Zoom was great for a while, but now Zoom fatigue is very real, and people want to see each other in person.”
+“I’m seeing an increase in interest in Valentine’s Day parties,” says Courtney Lutkus, owner of Simply Radiant Events, a Southern California event planning and design company.
+“People want to get together with their friends.”

 Whether you’d enjoy hosting a romantic gathering of some of your best couple friends or a fun “Galentine” get-together with your besties, we’ve gathered some ideas to help you pull off a memorable event.